jkyiv/TaxingLots/README.md

 UNIX command-line.
 Ledger is written by John Wiegley, released under the BSD license, and is available at http://ledger-cli.org.

+On Debian (and I assume derivative distributions like Ubuntu or Linux Mint), in addition to the "ledger" package, the "python-ledger" package provides you with the necessary Python bindings so that TaxingLots.py can read ledger data files.

 TaxingLots.py returns lot reductions using Ledger's syntax, assuming USD as the reference currency for taxation purposes.
 It does not check that the transactions are balanced, since Ledger already does that.
 It simply manages